Text Stimuli

 |---|---|---|---|

-| Text Content | string (HTML) | '' | Rich text content authored via the editor |
+Stimuli Text (stimuli_text) | string (HTML) | '' | Rich text content authored via the Quill editor and rendered as HTML during the task |

 Participant Flow

 - The participant sees the text content displayed on screen.
+If the mic meter is enabled, a live microphone level indicator appears alongside the text.

 Design Recommendations